risha2211/risha2211/README.md

 🧠 Actively solving problems on **CodeChef** and **Codeforces**
 📚 Enrolled in **IIT Madras’s Quantum Computing course** - exploring Qiskit, qubits, and the future of computation
 🛩️ Built micro-aeroplanes and nano drones from scratch as part of my hands-on engineering pursuits
-👩‍💻 Participated in multiple hackathons and worked on projects with ideas spanning:
+👩‍💻 Participated in multiple hackathons and worked on projects with ideas spanning - [see them here](https://github.com/risha2211/My-Projects).
-  - AI grading systems
-  - Climate-awareness web-app
-  - Cybersecurity tools
-  - ML-enhanced automated fruit counter

 ---